MichaelCrawley1/metallicaTourProject/README.md

 #### Event Propagation

 <br/>
 Traversing up and down the Document Object Model (DOM) with the event object almost seemed like, 'cheating' when I learned this.
 I could manipulate the DOM with javascript before I knew this technique, however, this makes everything so much easier.
-I will give an example of how easy this makes DOM manipulation be is that you can even access the **wrong** element but bubble up or down to the correct element and manipulate the DOM from there.
+In this example of how easy this makes DOM manipulation to be, is that you can even access the **wrong** element but bubble up or down to the correct element and manipulate the DOM from there.

 Which see;